8 Different Ways to Avail Tax Benefits on Home Loans_Banner_WC

 Maximum Deduction Allowance

-Rs.1.5 lakh
+Rs.1.5 Lakh

-Rs.2 lakh
+Rs.2 Lakh

 Rs.50,000

-Rs.1.5 lakh
+Rs.1.5 Lakh

 For joint Home Loan

-Each borrower can claim concessions on Home Loan interest under Section 24 (b) and principal repayment under Section 80 C
+Each co-borrower, who is also a co-owner of the property, can claim concessions on Home Loan interest under Section 24 (b) and principal repayment under Section 80C.

-Rs.2 lakh u/s 24 (b); combined relief up to Rs.4 lakh
+Rs.2 Lakh under Section 24 (b); combined relief up to Rs.4 Lakh

-Rs.1.5 lakh u/s 80 C; joint deduction up to Rs.3 lakh
+Rs.1.5 Lakh under Section 80C; joint deduction up to Rs.3 Lakh

-Rs.1.5 lakh
+Rs.1.5 Lakh

 8 Different Ways to Get Tax Benefits on a Housing Loan

-1. Section 80 C Tax Benefits on Principal Amount
+1. Section 80C Tax Benefits on Principal Amount

-2. Section 24 Tax Benefits for Interest Payment
+2. Section 24(b) Tax Benefits for Interest Payment

-You can obtain deductions on the interest paid for a home loan under Section 24 of the Income Tax Act.
-The interest component is mainly determined by the home loan interest rates offered by your lender.
-A maximum rebate of Rs.2 lakh can be claimed from your gross income every year for a self-occupied property.
-In the event that you own two houses, your combined tax concession for home loans cannot exceed Rs.2 lakh in a fiscal year.
+The Home Loan interest rates offered by lenders determine the overall cost of borrowing.
+A borrower can claim deductions on the interest paid towards a Home Loan under Section 24(b) of the Income Tax Act, 1961.
+A maximum rebate of Rs.2 Lakh can be claimed from your gross income every year for a self-occupied property.
+If an individual owns two houses, the combined tax deduction for Home Loan interest payments cannot exceed Rs.2 Lakh in a financial year.

-If the property is rented out, there is no upper limit on the interest relief.
-The entire interest paid on your housing loan towards the purchase, construction, repair or reconstruction of the property can be claimed as tax deduction.
-Moreover, the losses that one may claim under the Income from House Property are permitted up to Rs.2 lakh.
+If the property is rented out, the entire amount of interest paid towards a housing loan is eligible for deduction.
+Moreover, the losses that one may claim under the 'Income from House Property' are permitted up to Rs.2 Lakh.
 For the sake of adjustment, the balance loss can be carried forward for a period of eight years.

 3. Under Construction Property Tax Benefit

-The net deductions available to individuals under Section 24 (b) towards loan interest payment is the combined sum of 1/5th of the interest during the pre-construction stage and the interest paid in the post-construction phase.
+The net deductions available to an individual under Section 24(b) towards loan interest payment is the combined sum of 1/5th of the interest during the pre-construction stage and the interest paid in the post-construction phase.

-4. Additional Deductions Under Section 80 EE
+4. Additional Deductions Under Section 80EE

-Section 80 EE allows income tax relief on the interest variable of a home loan to first-time home buyers under the following conditions:
+Section 80EE allows income tax relief to a first-time homebuyer on the interest component of a Home Loan under the following conditions:

-• The house loan should have been sanctioned between 1st April 2016 to 31st March 2017.
+• The housing loan must be sanctioned between 1 April 2016 and 31 March 2017.

-5. Section 80 EEA Tax Benefits for First-Time Home Buyers
+5. Section 80EEA Tax Benefits for First-Time Homebuyers

-The interest paid on a housing loan is also eligible for an additional deduction up to Rs.1.5 lakh if you fulfil these requirements:
+The interest paid on a housing loan is also eligible for an additional deduction up to Rs.1.5 Lakh if you fulfil these requirements:

-• The loan should have been approved between 1st April 2019 to 31st March 2022.
+• The loan must be approved between 1 April 2019 and 31 March 2022.

-6. Joint Home Loan Tax Benefits Under Sections 24 and 80 C
+6. Joint Home Loan Tax Benefits Under Sections 24(b) and 80C

-When a home loan is availed with a co-applicant, each borrower can deduct their loan interest payment up to Rs.2 lakh under Section 24 (b) and principal repayments up to Rs.1.5 lakh under Section 80 C. This will double the concessions when compared to the rebates enjoyed by a single borrower.
+When a Home Loan is availed with a financial co-applicant, each co-borrower can deduct the interest payments up to a maximum of Rs.2 Lakh under Section 24(b) and principal repayments up to Rs.1.5 Lakh under Section 80C.
+This will double the concessions when compared to the rebates enjoyed by a single borrower.
 However, both loan applicants should pay their EMIs as stipulated and must be co-owners of the property.

 7. Second House Tax Benefits

-Individuals who secure a housing loan to buy a second house can expect tax exemptions on the payable interest according to the current provisions in the Income Tax Act.
+Individuals who secure a housing loan to buy a second house can expect tax exemptions on the payable interest according to the current provisions in the Income Tax Act, 1961.
 The government has incentivised real estate purchases even further through amendments in the 2019 budget.
 Previously, just one property was treated as self-occupied while the other house was considered to be let out.
 Thus, notional rent was calculated and taxed as income.
 But now a second house can be deemed as a self-occupied property.

 8. Exemptions on Stamp Duty and Registration Charges

-Section 80 C grants deductions for stamp duty and registration fees up to Rs.1.5 lakh.
+Section 80C grants deductions for stamp duty and registration fees up to Rs.1.5 Lakh.
 However, it can be secured just once in the same year that these costs were incurred.

 How to Calculate Tax Benefits on a Home Loan?